-On behalf of the board (the "Board") of directors (the "Directors") of the Company, I am pleased to present the results of the Group for the year ended 31 December 2020.
+On behalf of the board (the "Board") of directors (the "Directors") of the Company, I am pleased to present the results of the Group for the year ended 31 December 2021.

 The textile industry is a traditional pillar industry of China's national economy and an important industry for people's livelihood, and also an industry in which China has clear competitive advantages in the world.
 In 2020, COVID-19 epidemic ("epidemic") caused economic losses to textile enterprise in domestic sales and loss of foreign trade orders.
 However, since the second quarter of 2020, amid the resumption of economic and life activities in an orderly manner, increasingly buoyant consumption activities of residents, positive support of the state's various policies aimed at boosting consumption, sales in domestic market of textile industry improved quarter by quarter.
-With the gradual rebound of demands both in the domestic and foreign markets, and the state's sizable tax cut and fee reduction measures and policies designed to provide relief for businesses taking effect, the economic performance of textile enterprises showed a trend of stable recovery and quarter-on-quarter improvement after a sharp decline in early 2020.
+With the gradual rebound of demands both in the domestic and foreign markets, and the state's sizable tax cut and fee reduction measures and policies designed to provide relief for businesses taking effect, the economic performance of textile enterprises showed a trend of stable recovery and guarter-on-quarter improvement after a sharp decline in early 2020.
 The advantages of China's textile industry, such as concentrated industrial chain and abundant upstream and downstream supporting facilities, have become important driving forces to promote the growth of national trade in goods, and also an impetus to the demand for polyester filament.
-In the fourth guarter of 2020, due to the recovery in the bulk market, coupled with the rebound of downstream demand, the polyester filament market saw growth both in the sales and price in the market, as well as improvement in market demand.
+In 2021, due to the recovery in the bulk market, coupled with the rebound of downstream demand, the polyester filament market saw growth both in the sales and price in the market, as well as improvement in market demand.
 In addition, as the industry has been working with increased production capabilities as compared to the same period last year, the output maintained to grow at a relatively high level.
+According to the data from the National Bureau of Statistics of China, for the twelve months ended 31 December 2021, the total operating revenue and profit of the industrial enterprises of larger scale in the textile industry are approximately RMB2.57 trillion and RMB120 billion respectively, representing an increase by approximately 10.0% and 4.1% respectively.
+In addition, the total amount of the export of textile and apparel mostly maintained high, being over US\$25 billion per month after dropping to approximately US\$490 million in February 2020.